MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 ## Yammer network and group requirements

  - To host a live event in Yammer, your organization must have **Enforce Office 365 identity** selected, and you must be using Microsoft 365 connected Yammer groups.
-For more information see [Enforce Office 365 identity for Yammer users](../configure-your-yammer-network/enforce-office-365-identity.md) and [Yammer and Microsoft 365 groups](../manage-yammer-groups/yammer-and-office-365-groups.md).
+ - For more information, see [Enforce Office 365 identity for Yammer users](../configure-your-yammer-network/enforce-office-365-identity.md) and [Yammer and Microsoft 365 groups](../manage-yammer-groups/yammer-and-office-365-groups.md).
  - The event must be held in either a public Yammer Microsoft 365 connected group, or a private Yammer Microsoft 365 connected group that includes everyone who will be invited to the live event.
 For more information, see [Create a group in Yammer](https://support.office.com/article/create-a-group-in-yammer-b407af4f-9a58-4b12-b43e-afbb1b07c889) and [Manage a group in Yammer](https://support.office.com/article/manage-a-group-in-yammer-6e05c6d6-5548-4c88-89cd-e6757a514ef2).

 ## Requirements for live event attendees